Common Reasons Why Websites Fail to Convert and How to Fix in 2026

-What is Considered as a Conversion in website?
+What is Conversion Rate?

-A website conversion refers to the desired action that a website owner wants its visitors to take.
+A website conversion is the desired action a website owner wants its visitors to take.
 It’s the moment when a visitor completes a specific goal or action that aligns with the website owner’s objectives.
-The nature of a conversion can vary widely depending on the website’s purpose, industry, and goals.
-Some common types of website conversions include:

 1. E-commerce Purchase: When a visitor buys a product or service from an online store.